tomlatham/mpags-c-course-day-4-8ryn/README.md

 - Digits are translated to their English equivalent words (e.g. '0' -> "ZERO")
 - All other characters (punctuation) are discarded

-At present only the Caesar Cipher is supported.
+At present the Caesar Cipher and Playfair Cipher are supported.

 # Source Code Layout
 Under this directory, the code and associated files are organised as